 The “Hole” Truth about Cryptogenic Stroke

-Learn more about PFO and talk with your healthcare professional to see if closing the hole in your heart can help reduce the risk of another stroke.
+Learn more about patent foramen ovale (PFO) and talk with your healthcare professional to see if closing the hole in your heart can help reduce the risk of another stroke.

 After PFO closure – What to expect